nahuakang/nahua.dev/content/about/index.md

 to come back to a subject that haunted me a decade ago.
 I went to sleep feeling defeated.

-The next morning, having woken up and foundd an online tutorial for Python, I bit my teeth and gave it a try.
+The next morning, having woken up and found an online tutorial for Python, I bit my teeth and gave it a try.

 The rest is history.